Chronic Myeloid Leukemia (CML)

 A CBC is a blood test that quantitatively measures the different parameters of red blood cells, white blood cells, and platelets in the blood.

-People with CML often have a high increased white blood cell count.
-They may also have a decreased red blood cell count and platelet count.
+People with chronic myeloid leukemia (CML) often have a high increased white blood cell count (leukocytosis).
+They may also have a decreased red blood cell count (anemia) and platelet (thrombocytopenia) count.

 Peripheral blood smear